bilalayub10/Shield-Insurance-Power-BI-Dashboard/README.md

 ## Tools & Technologies

-- **Power BI** – For building the interactive dashboard and visualizing business insights.
+- **Power BI** – For building the interactive dashboard and visualizing business insights
-- **Power Query** – For data transformation and cleaning within Power BI.
+- **Power Query** – For data transformation and cleaning within Power BI
-- **DAX (Data Analysis Expressions)** – A formula language used to create calculated measures and apply time intelligence.
+- **DAX (Data Analysis Expressions)** – A formula language used to create calculated measures and apply time intelligence
-- **Excel** – Used as the original data source for importing CSV files.
+- **Excel** – Used as the original data source for importing CSV files

 ## Let's Connect
 Feel free to reach out for any feedback or to connect: